-When you’re travelling, you may want to stay somewhere a little unique or different – which is why we are sharing the top 6 unusual places to stay in the world.
+Sometimes a hotel is so quirky and unique that you travel FOR it – that is why we are sharing these 6 unusual places to stay in the world.

 Stay in a Glass Igloo in Finland